TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Reference/Index.rst

 '''''''''''

-An extension / package can ship an implementation of the abstract class :code:`AbstractCondition`.
+An extension / package can ship an implementation of the abstract class :php:`AbstractCondition`.
 Via the existing TypoScript condition syntax the class is called by the simple full namespaced class name.

-The main function :code:`matchCondition` of this class can then evaluate any parameters given after the class name.
+The main function :php:`matchCondition` of this class can then evaluate any parameters given after the class name.
 The parameters will be given in form of a numeric array, each entry containing the strings that are split by the commas, e.g. array('= var1 = value1',